 a) For debt financing:

-Any type of financial intermediary, including National Promotional Banks or Institutions and other publicly owned intermediaries, which in full compliance with applicable national and EU-legislation is targeting to generate new portfolios of higher risk SME and/or small mid-caps financing transactions, including transactions targeting underserved economic sectors, and is able to comply with the relevant requirements of the Financial Regulation, may apply.
+Any type of financial intermediary, including National Promotional Banks or Institutions and other publicly owned intermediaries, commercial banks, guarantee societies, and leasing companies, which is targeting to generate new portfolios of higher risk SME and/or small mid-caps financing transactions, including transactions targeting underserved economic sectors, in full compliance with applicable national and EU-legislation and with the relevant requirements of the Financial Regulation, may apply.

+The entities above may also be providing technical assistance and capacity-building support to final recipients including under the InvestEU Advisory Hub or may benefit from it.

 b) For equity financing:

-Established financial intermediaries, or entities to be set-up, that undertake risk-capital investments by providing investments in equity, quasi-equity, hybrid debt-equity and other forms of mezzanine finance as well as tailor-made debt financing to start-ups and established SMEs and small midcaps, and are in full compliance with applicable national and EU-legislation, may apply.
+Established financial intermediaries, or entities to be set-up, including private equity and mezzanine funds, co-investment vehicles, venture debt funds, venture capital funds, business angel funds, that undertake risk-capital investments by providing investments in equity, quasi-equity, hybrid debt-equity and other forms of mezzanine finance as well as tailor-made debt financing to start-ups and established SMEs and small midcaps, that are in full compliance with applicable national and EU-legislation and with the relevant requirements of the Financial Regulation, may apply.

 The managers, advisors or other similar entities of such intermediaries (which shall also include first time managers or advisors) shall demonstrate the capacity and skills to undertake such investments, the ability to fundraise and attract private capital, and the perspective capability to produce returns (including via a sound investment strategy) that would attract more private investments into this asset class.

-Such intermediaries must also be able to comply with the relevant requirements of the Financial Regulation.
-The entities above may also provide technical assistance or may benefit from it to build the required capacity and skills.
+These financial intermediaries may also provide technical assistance, including under the InvestEU Advisory Hub, or may benefit from it to build the required capacity and skills.

-c) For debt and equity financing:

-Financial intermediaries may include, amongst others, banks, National Promotional Banks and other national or regional promotional institutions, guarantee societies, leasing companies, , private equity and mezzanine funds, debt and venture debt funds, VC funds, funds-of-funds business angel funds, equity funds providing debt financing, technology transfer funds, crowd-equity or crowd lending platforms, special-purpose vehicles, co-investment funds or schemes.

 Final recipients targeted

 a) For debt financing:

-Debt financing support shall be made available through intermediaries to finance predominantly SMEs as well as small midcaps as defined in the InvestEU Regulation, those which would not receive financing from the market or not receive support to the same extent due to, amongst others, the perceived higher risk, the lack of (sufficient) collateral or because the business is active in a clearly defined underserved economic area or engages in activities of EU policy priorities.
+Debt financing support shall be made available through intermediaries or directly by the implementing partner to finance predominantly SMEs as well as small midcaps as defined in the InvestEU Regulation, those which would not receive financing from the market or not receive support to the same extent due to, amongst others, the perceived higher risk, the lack of (sufficient) collateral or because the business is active in a clearly defined underserved economic area or engages in activities of EU policy priorities.

 Where justified, more dedicated support may be provided to businesses in a specific sector or engaging in an area of specific policy orientation.
-In such cases, and for innovative SMEs and small midcaps, clear and unambiguous eligibility criteria will be formulated at the time of establishing the respective financial products.
+In such cases, and for innovative SMEs and small midcaps, clear and unambiguous eligibility criteria will be formulated in the respective financial products.
 Furthermore, the operational reporting requirements will allow identifying the support provided for such sector or policy orientation.

-a) For equity financing:
+b) For equity financing:

-Equity finance support shall be made available through intermediaries to SMEs and small midcaps according to the definitions contained in the InvestEU Regulation, and more specifically to those activities, which would help achieve the EU policy priorities referred to in Article 3 of the InvestEU Regulation.
+Equity finance support shall be made available through intermediaries (including through co-investment vehicles) to SMEs and small midcaps according to the definitions contained in the InvestEU Regulation, and more specifically to those activities, which would help achieve the EU policy priorities referred to in Article 3 of the InvestEU Regulation.

 Targeting may be done on the basis of the fund manager’s investment strategy focusing on sectors or activities of EU policy priorities and a company life-cycle basis (on the basis of market assessments).